-Diabetes is a serious disease that affects more than 55,000 Vermonters.
+Diabetes is a serious condition that affects more than 55,000 Vermonters.

 Vermont Diabetes Prevention and Control